 Base Salary.
 Base salary is a visible and stable foundation of our compensation program.
 The base salaries of our NEOs are intended to reflect the position, duties and responsibilities of each executive and the market for base salaries of similarly situated executives at other companies of similar size and in similar industries.
 On a prospective basis, we will continue to evaluate the mix of base salary, short-term incentive compensation and long-term incentive compensation to appropriately align the interests of our NEOs with those of our stockholders.
-When reviewing each executive's base salary, the Compensation Committee considers the level of responsibility and complexity of the executive's role, whether individual performance in the prior year was particularly strong or weak, and the salaries paid for the same or similar positions in the competitive market.
-After considering these factors, the Compensation Committee determined to maintain base salaries constant for Fiscal 2019.
+When reviewing each executive's base salary, the Compensation Committee considers the level of responsibility and complexity of the executive's role, individual performance in the prior year, and the salaries paid for the same or similar positions in the competitive market.
+In February 2020 the Compensation Committee and the Board, as applicable, approved salary increases for the NEOS, effective March 6, 2020, as set forth in the table that follows.
+The Compensation Committee and the Board, as applicable, determined to increase base salaries of the NEOS other than Ms. Laube by approximately 5% to 9% after considering the factors listed above and, determined to increase Ms. Laube's base salary by approximately 10% after considering the factors listed above and, in connection with her promotion to President in February 2020.

-Base salaries for our NEOs as of the end of Fiscal 2018 are listed below.
+Base salaries for our NEOs as of the end of Fiscal 2019 and for Fiscal 2020 are listed below.

-J Fiscal 2018
+l· iscal 2019 Fiscal 2020

-Name E Base Salary
+Name Base Salary Base Salary

-Thomas V. Taylor \$ 950,000
+Thomas V. Taylor \$ 950,000 \$ 1,000,000

-Trevor S. Lang \$ 435,000
+Trevor S. Lang \$ 435,000 \$ 460,000

-Lisa G. Laube \$ 505,000
+Lisa G. Laube \$ 505,000 \$ 555,000

-Brian K. Robbins \$ 400,000
+Brian K. Robbins \$ 400,000 \$ 420,000

-David V. Christopherson \$ 345,000
+David V. Christopherson \$ 345,000 \$ 375,000

 Annual Cash Incentive Bonuses.
 Our NEOs are eligible to receive annual cash incentives.
 We consider annual cash incentive bonuses to be "at-risk" compensation.
 As "at-risk" compensation, we increase the size of the target incentive, as a percentage of base compensation, proportionate to each NEO's position and responsibilities.
 The annual incentives are intended to reward our NEOs for achieving a target operating income objective established by the Compensation Committee at the beginning of the year.
-For Fiscal 2018, (i) Mr. Taylor was eligible to receive an annual incentive with a target amount equal to 100% of his base salary, (ii) Ms. Laube and Mr. Lang were eligible to receive an annual incentive with a target amount equal to 60% of his base salary and (iv) Mr. Christopherson was eligible to receive an annual incentive with a target amount equal to 55% of his salary.
+For Fiscal 2019, under the 2019 Annual Performance Bonus Program (the "2019 Bonus Program"), (i) Mr. Taylor was eligible to receive an annual incentive with a target amount equal to 100% of his base salary, (ii) Ms. Laube and Mr. Lang were eligible to receive an annual incentive with a target amount equal to 65% of their respective base salary, (iii) Mr. Robbins was eligible to receive an annual incentive with a target amount equal to 55% of his salary.

-In Fiscal 2018, our target operating income as calculated with respect to the annual incentive bonuses was \$144.8 million.
-Our operating income as calculated with respect to such annual cash incentive bonuses was \$138.6 million, which was 96% of the target and resulted in a payout percentage of approximately 77%.
-Operating income was adjusted to reflect one-time costs related to exiting our Miami distribution center and our two secondary offerings of our common stock by certain selling stockholders, partially offset by net insurance recoveries received from Hurricane Harvey.
-Accordingly, based on our achievement of 96% of our operating income target for Fiscal 2018, the NEOs received the following annual incentive bonuses:
+In Fiscal 2019, our target operating income as calculated with respect to the annual incentive bonuses was \$161.8 million.
+Our operating income as calculated with respect to such annual cash incentive bonuses was \$173.4 million, which was 107.2% of the target and resulted in a payout percentage of approximately 122.6%.
+Operating income was adjusted to reflect costs related to moving to our new store support center and exiting our existing store support center, costs related to secondary offerings of our common stock by certain selling stockholders and costs related to employee taxes for the exercise of stock options.
+Accordingly, based on our achievement of 107.2% of our operating income target for Fiscal 2019, the NEOs received the following annual incentive bonuses: